-The Local Government Boundary Commission for England (LGBCE) is carrying out an electoral review of Suffolk Council.
+The Local Government Boundary Commission for England (LGBCE) has recently carried out an electoral review of Suffolk Council.

-The aim of the review of to recommend division boundaries that mean each councillor represents approximately the same number of voters.
+The aim of the review was to create division boundaries that resulted in each councillor representing approximately the same number of voters.

 The LGBCE also aims to ensure that the division boundaries reflect the interests and identities of local communities, as well as promoting effective local government.

-To achieve these aims, the division boundaries across Suffolk will need to be re-drawn.
+To achieve these aims, the division boundaries across Suffolk were re-drawn.

-On 15 September 2020, the draft recommendations for the electoral review for Suffolk County Council were published.
+On 7 September 2021, the final recommendations for the electoral review for Suffolk County Council were published.

-As a result of the draft recommendations on new division patterns, the LGBCE is proposing changes to the parish electoral arrangements for the following parish and town councils:
+As a result of the new warding arrangements, the LGBCE is making changes to the parish electoral arrangements for the following parish and town councils:

 Full details and maps have been published on the Local Government Boundary Commission for England website.